ruby/www.ruby-lang.org/en/news/_posts/2010-10-01-see-matz-in-san-francisco-or-silicon-valley.md

 lang: en
 ---

-Matz is visiting San Francisco and Silicon Vally on October 7th and 11th.
+Matz is visiting San Francisco and Silicon Valley on October 7th and 11th.
 He will be talking about new opportunities for Ruby such as embedded applications, cloud computing, and super computing.
 Keynote Speech is “Ruby 2.0 What we want to accomplish in the near future.”
 Not